corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 - **Lower Resource Usage**: After migrating to Rust, you'll likely need fewer CPUs or instances to handle the same load.
 This means less infrastructure to manage and lower costs in production.
 - **Fast Scalability**: Rust's low overhead means you can scale up or down quickly.
 Whether you're running on Kubernetes or a traditional VM, Rust's efficiency makes it easier to manage your infrastructure.
 In contrast, this is a common pain point for Java applications in the cloud.
 It can take 30 seconds or more until a new JVM instance [JIT-compiles](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=reference-jit-compiler) your code, which can lead to cold start issues.

+These secondary effects are often what teams talk about most after a migration.
+GC pauses and JVM warm-up are concrete pain points that simply disappear:

+{% podcast_quote(player="s05e08-radar?t=19:08", attribution="Jeff Kao, Staff Engineer at Radar") %}
+"Working at other companies where we used Scala and the JVM, there were consistently issues with the JVM and the garbage collector. [...]
+We knew that for a lot of what we were doing &mdash; text processing and indexing, storing large data structures in memory &mdash; we really did want to have something where we had a lot more control over the memory."
+{% end %}

 Based on my experience helping teams migrate to Rust, here are some ballpark improvements you might see:

 - **Memory Usage**: For data-heavy applications, expect to see 30-50% reduction in heap size for most services.